watir/watir.github.io/_guides/page-objects.md

 redirect_from: /docs/page-objects/
 ---

 The Page Object pattern is a way to represent pages and their elements in reusable classes.
-The watir-webdriver wiki has a [thorough explanation](https://github.com/watir/watir/wiki/Page-Objects) of the concept.
+The Watir wiki has a [thorough explanation](https://github.com/watir/watir/wiki/Page-Objects) of the concept.

 There are several gems that help you implement page objects: